lakhansamani/redpanda/README.md

-# Red Panda Task
+# RedPanda ()
-This repo contains code for redpanda task.
+This repo contains code for Redpanda, a Single Page Application using react and redux with authentication.
 It uses `create-react-app` by Facebook as a boilerplate, which includes `Jest` for testing.

 ## How to start project
 * `git clone https://github.com/lakhansamani/redpanda.git`